lsds/sgx-lkl/docs/Testing.md

 How to run LTP tests
 --------------------

-To be able to run one or all LTP tests, we must first build and install sgx-lkl following these [instructions](../README.md).
+To be able to run one or all LTP tests, SGX-LKL must have been built and installed according to the instructions in [README.md](../README.md).

 ## Running all LTP tests

-LTP tests are partitioned into several batches for parallel run in [CI pipeline](https://dev.azure.com/sgx-lkl/sgx-lkl/_build)
+LTP tests are partitioned into several batches for parallel execution in the [CI pipeline](https://dev.azure.com/sgx-lkl/sgx-lkl/_build).
-LTP test batch folders are in [`tests/ltp`](../tests/ltp) You need to go into the batch folder that you want to run tests, for example [`tests/ltp/ltp-batch1`](../tests/ltp/ltp-batch1)
+LTP test batch folders are in [`tests/ltp`](../tests/ltp).
+Depending on which batch you like to run, switch to the corresponding folder, for example [`tests/ltp/ltp-batch1`](../tests/ltp/ltp-batch1).
+Then run:
 ```
 make clean
 DEBUG=true make